qianglise/openfoam/content/mesh.rst

 Conclusions
 • OpenFOAM has several meshing tools, suitable for both simple and complex geometries.
 • It’s possible to do a lot with snappy, including industrial flows.
 • That being said, it seems to take a lot of parameter tweeking and one has to know the tool well.
 • I have heard from many that cfMesh is less painful to work with.
 Try that as well.
-• Generally, speciallized commercial meshers are still quite a bit better in my opinion.
+• Generally, speciallized commercial meshers are still a bit better.